Keeping your international business records in order

 The supply of products to business customers in other EU countries is called an intra-community transaction (ICP).
 After you have checked your customer's VAT ID, save a screenshot of this data in your records.

-Your invoice has to contain additional data.
 You usually invoice an intra-community transaction with the 0% VAT rate.
 You state that the delivery is an intra-community transaction.
-To do so, you include the wording ‘tabel II, onderdeel a, post 6, Wet OB 1968’ (Table II(a), item 6, Turnover Tax Act 1968), or ‘artikel 138, lid 1, Richtlijn 2006/112’ (Article 138(1), Directive 2006/112). ’.
-You decide which of these texts you use, and in which language.
+To do so, you include the text:

 You deliver the goods to other EU countries with 0% VAT.
 Your customer pays VAT in their own country.
-There are some exceptions to this, for example a so-called ABC supply chain.
+There are some exceptions to this.
+For example, a so-called ABC supply chain.
 Or if your customer is a private individual, and does not run a business.

 Proof